Tool Comparisons

 Clearbit is now part of HubSpot.
 ZoomInfo is still independent and expensive.
 The choice depends on whether you need an enrichment API or a full prospecting platform.

 MuleSoft is Salesforce's enterprise integration platform.
-Workato is the challenger that business users can actually configure without calling IT.
+Workato is the challenger that business users can configure without calling IT.

 Apollo does everything.
 Lemlist does cold email better.
 The question is whether you need a Swiss army knife or a scalpel.